 Zara Sexton – Vice President

 Zara Sexton has been involved with Second Chance since its inception.
-She is currently taking time out from her career in professional services business development while juggling the mothering of three young girls.
+She works in professional services marketing.

 Dr Kelly Greenop – Vice President